plinkr/tools.plocate.search/README.md

 ### Example Usage and Performance

-Developed on a Raspberry Pi 4 with **LibreELEC 12.0.0** and **Kodi 21.0.0**, `plocate` scans and builds the index of a 5TB disk filled with multimedia (containing 17,502 files) in about 12 seconds on the first run:
+Developed on a Raspberry Pi 4 with **LibreELEC 12.0.1** and **Kodi 21.1.0**, `plocate` indexes a 5TB external drive containing 17,502 multimedia files in about 12 seconds on a cold start, when no database is present and the entire disk must be scanned (i.e., the worst-case scenario).
 ```
 LibreELEC:~ # time /storage/.kodi/addons/tools.plocate.search/resources/lib/updatedb --database-root /var/media/easystore/ --output /storage/plinkr/plocate/plocate.db
 real 0m 12.10s